USAAF December 1943

 was instructed to take a heading for Saidor and

-proceed by himself.
+proceed alone.
 He acknowledged and stated he was gaining altitude.

 This was the last radio contact.

-A search from Nadzab was made over the Ramu River and Sepik River, then returning via Gusap then to Nadzab, no sightings were made.
+Afterwards, a search from Nadzab was made over the Ramu River and Sepik River, then returned via Gusap to Nadzab with nil sightings.

 "I found that the crash site search parameters had not been defined and we actualy found the tail turret outside the area of "official interest".
 A VIP from D.C. was there and he and I found the top turret next to a grid.
 This item had not been ID'd or flagged as a crew position.
 I found also a whole outer wing panel that niether CILHI nor locals had found.
 I don't have a lot of pics as i was only on site for about 4 hours.
 The reason for the short stay the day i went up was that when the weather started to close and there would then be a mad rush to get to the helicopter back down to the coast."